-The Williston community encompasses an estimated 23,000 population and is rapidly growing.
-Located in the northwest corner of North Dakota, just 60 miles from the Canadian border and 18 miles from the Montana border.
+The Williston community encompasses estimated 23,000 population and is rapidly Located in the northwest corner of North Dakota, just 60 miles from the Canadian border and 18 miles from the Montana border.